SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Base.md

 - Apply your selection
 ![BPMon Apply Scope](images/BPMon_ScopeApplied.png)

 - **Result**: Based on the selected scope, the relevant data in KPIs is shown.
-In the Overview Area, you can see pre-delivered processes as well as the Custom KPI process.
+In the Overview Area, you can see pre-delivered processes as well as the Custom KPIs process.
 ![BPMon Home](images/BPMon_Home.png)

 ## Navigation within KPIs based on Custom KPI